David-lab92/CF-Instacart-Python/README.md

 * Products
 + Departments

-The full details of the data are available here [here](https://www.instacart.com/datasets/grocery-shopping-2017)
+The full details of the data are available [here](https://www.instacart.com/datasets/grocery-shopping-2017)

 #  Tools